-A super intensive multi-phasic production technology system (SMIPS) is comprised of sub-components, that are compartmentalized by function for fabrication and application.
+Super Intensive Raceway Shrimp Farming Technology (SIRSFT) is comprised of modular sub-components, that are compartmentalized by function for fabrication and application.
 Design is important because everything must operate seamlessly when sub-assemblies are integrated.

 Desiring to meet the pressure of driving higher rates of production per unit area along with minimizing costs, all sub-components are designed to be modularized for rapid onsite assembly.
 In addition, all sub-components are fabricated in standardized Hi-Cube 53 ft intermodal containers.
 These structures are made of steel and are structurally rigid allowing for vertical stacking.